-Several Better Bus pilot programs received funding to get started via the FY21 midyear Customer Experience program (totaling \$2.2M), including:
+Several Better Bus pilot programs received funding (totaling \$2.3 million) to get started via the FY21 midyear Customer Experience program, including:

-- Homelessness: Limited emergency short term shelter (hotel vouchers) and regular statistically valid counts on bus and rail. - Flexible Dispatch Pilot: enables Metro to respond to issues on the system with appropriate staff, such as homeless outreach or law enforcement as the situation demands. - TransitWatch marketing campaign: Digital advertising campaign to increase TransitWatch app and text message use to help customers feel safe. - Digital Rider Alert system: A robust system to enable riders to receive customized service and emergency alerts through text messages and other channels. - Rescue Ride: A pilot program that quickly identifies customers impacted by a missed run or pass-up in real-time and offers them a free ride code for an on-demand shared ride service to get them where they need to go.
+- Homelessness: Limited emergency short term shelter (hotel vouchers) and regular statistically valid counts on bus and rail. - Flexible Dispatch Pilot: enables Metro to respond to issues on the system with appropriate staff, such as homeless outreach or law enforcement as the situation demands. - TransitWatch marketing campaign: Digital advertising campaign to increase TransitWatch app and text message use to help customers feel safe. - Digital Rider Alert system: A robust system to enable riders to receive customized service and emergency alerts through text messages and other channels. - Rescue Ride: A pilot program that quickly identifies customers impacted by a missed run or pass-up in real-time and offers them a free ride code for an on-demand shared ride service to get them where they need to go. - Cleanliness: Acceleration of vinyl seat installations on bus fleets and power washing equipment for Metro Stops & Zones for a bus stop cleaning pilot.